 Disciple Media create mobile apps to build communities for brands and individuals.
-Says Benji Vaughn its founder, ‘Two or three years ago it felt like the brand’s Facebook page was theirs and the audience they had was their community.
+Says Benji Vaughn its founder in the first series of our content marketing podcasts, ‘Two or three years ago it felt like the brand’s Facebook page was theirs and the audience they had was their community.
 Now people are aware that it’s a very light metric when somebody ‘likes’ your page.
 Facebook is really like the TV of today – it’s just a paid media channel, a big, open soapbox to shout a message out.

 ‘When you take your community into your own hands in a known media environment it needs to be treated with a lot more care and can produce a lot more value, but I think you need to use a different set of metrics to measure it by.

 ‘You’re not going to get your 30 million ‘likes’ but you are going to get an engaged audience of true value.’